-My research will use a mixed-methods approach to explore the impact of structural and social factors on determinants of health and wellbeing among people living with HIV in the UK.
-This project will be under the supervision of Professor Helen Ward, Dr Bethan Davies and Dr Adamma Aghaizu (UK Health Security Agency).
+My research uses a mixed-methods approach to explore the impact of structural and social factors on determinants of health and wellbeing among people living with HIV in the UK.
+I am supervised by Professor Helen Ward, Dr Bethan Davies and Dr Adamma Aghaizu (UK Health Security Agency).
 My PhD is funded by an ESRC LISS DTP Collaborative (CASE) Studentship.

-I joined Imperial College London in 2017 and completed a Masters in Public Health (Global Health stream).
-I then worked as a Research Assistant in the NIHR Imperial BRC Patient Experience Research Centre (PERC).
+I joined Imperial College London in 2017 and completed a Master's in Public Health (Global Health stream).
+I then worked as a Research Assistant at the NIHR Imperial BRC Patient Experience Research Centre (PERC).

 Before Imperial, I worked in the patient involvement team at Cancer Research UK on projects looking to engage with, and improve the experience of, clinical trial participants.
 I have a BSc in Medical Genetics from the University of Leicester.

 I am interested in mixed-methods research, participatory approaches, inequalities, and marginalised populations.

 et al., 2020, Patient data-sharing for immigration enforcement: a qualitative study of healthcare providers in England, Bmj Open, Vol:10, ISSN:2044-6055